Why Reputation Management Doesn’t Work

 You can indeed start building a healthier reputation for your hotel brand’s future today.
 It’s fun and far more rewarding to reach for the stars than to spend your life settling for the ordinary, and this all starts with a fundamental shift in mindset.

-Consumer trust has never been so important as it is now for hotels, especially with all the new concerns surrounding viral safety and large-scale industry disruptions.
-No matter what you did before COVID-19 and what your current reputation is, today is always the perfect time to begin to build your future reputation, one guest at a time.
+Consumer trust has never been so important as it is now for hotels.
+No matter what you did before or what your current reputation is, today is always the perfect time to begin to build your future reputation, one guest experience at a time.
 Adele Gutman Milne has been honored as one of the Top 25 Outstanding Minds in Hospitality Sales & Marketing for her many award-winning achievements in reputation Marketing from HSMAI.
-Adele was the VP of Sales, Marketing and Revenue at Library Hotel Collection for over two decades before continuing on as a Strategic Advisor.
-She is also a speaker, success coach and the host of the Hospitality Reputation Marketing podcast: Get Great Reviews, devoted to helping hoteliers achieve their personal best reputation goals.
+Adele was the VP of Sales, Marketing, and Revenue at Library Hotel Collection for over two decades, where she lead the team that earned some of the top guest satisfaction ratings in the world and exemplified Tripadvisor success.
+Adele recently established her own consultancy focused on leadership, culture, and getting great reviews.
+She is a speaker, executive coach, and host of the Hospitality Reputation Marketing podcast: Get Great Guest Reviews, devoted to helping hoteliers around the world achieve their optimal reputation and revenue success.

-You can subscribe to the Hospitality Reputation Marketing podcast below:
+You can subscribe to the Hospitality Reputation Marketing podcast here: